-If you feel that a fire was caused by product failure, call Grand Design RV
+if you feel that product failure resulted in a fire.

-Customer Service at (574) 825-8000 immediately for approval BEFORE you clean any debris, enter, move or repair your RV.
-Failure to notify Grand Design RV may result in loss of coverage.
+Call GDRV Customer Service at (574)825-8000 for approval BEFORE the RV is entered, moved, repaired, or any debris is cleaned/removed.

+Failure to notify GDRV could result in the loss of coverage.

-Avoid inhaling the dry chemical agent in the fire extinguisher.
+AVOID inhaling the dry chemical agent in the fire extinguisher.
 It is not toxic but may cause skin irritation.

-In case of contact, flush the affected area with clean, cool water.
+In case of contact:

+FLUSH the affected area with clean, cool water.
 If irritations persists, contact a physician immediately.